quii/learn-go-with-tests/anti-patterns.md

 Complicated tests `==` complicated code.
 Why is your code complicated?
 Does it have to be?

 - When you have lots of test doubles in your tests that means the code you're testing has lots of dependencies, which means your design needs work.
 - If your test is reliant on setting up various interactions with mocks, that means your code has to do lots of interactions with its dependencies.
-This might mean the dependency itself has a leaky abstraction which is falling out into your code that depends on it, and your test doubles.
+Ask yourself whether these interactions could be simpler

+#### Leaky interfaces

-**Pro-tip** If you have declared an `interface` that has many methods, that points to a leaky abstraction, think about how you could define that collaboration with a more consolidated set of methods, ideally one.
+If you have declared an `interface` that has many methods, that points to a leaky abstraction.
+Think about how you could define that collaboration with a more consolidated set of methods, ideally one.

 #### Think about the types of test doubles you use